1. Objective

 GMW is not required to offer customers a flexible payment plan if the customer has, in the past 12 months, had two flexible payment plans cancelled due to non-payment - unless the customer provides a fair and reasonable assurance that they will comply with the plan.

-Once the due date has past a reminder notice will be issued for all outstanding balances and will include the following information:
+If a customer fails to pay an account by the required date(s), a Reminder Notice will be issued for all outstanding balances and will include the following information:

 - Caution that, if legal action is taken, the customer may incur additional costs in relation to those actions